ViViDboarder/vim-settings/README.md

 I use Neovim day to day, but there are times it is not available, so Vim and older Neovim installs are supported as well.

 Vim and Neovim less than 0.5 support is really in maintanence mode now and not heavily maintained.
+I may actually trim down the configuration to be more minimal and act as an alternative to my more IDE like Neovim environment.

 The bootstrap script included will set the proper symblinks and run package managers to install any plugins.